fatihkalaman/Own_Shell/README.md

 # Own_Shell
-As beautiful as a shell
+## As beautiful as a shell

+Summary:
+This project is about creating a simple shell.
+Yes, your own little bash.
+You will learn a lot about processes and file descriptors.